-Exporting to Vietnam - Market OverviewVietnam Market Overview
+Exporting to Vietnam - Market OverviewVietnam - Market Overview

-The U.S.-Vietnamese commercial relationship has grown dynamically since the United States lifted its trade embargo against Vietnam in 1994 and the two countries renewed diplomatic relations in 1995.
+Market OverviewThe U.S.-Vietnamese commercial relationship has grown since the United States lifted its trade embargo against Vietnam in 1994 and the two countries renewed diplomatic relations in 1995.
 The U.S. is now Vietnam’s largest export market and a major source of foreign direct investment, helping fuel Vietnam’s remarkable economic growth.
-Conversely, over the last two years, Vietnam has become the United States’ fastest growing export market, demonstrating the increasing demand for U.S. technologies and goods.
-This populous country of over 93 million consumers, with a positive view towards the U.S., exhibits the demographics needed for continuous growth over the next twenty years, and is a rising star among Asia’s bustling economies.
-U.S. firms, previously slow to take advantage of the growing opportunities that Vietnam presents, are increasingly looking towards this market as a key component to their growth strategies in Asia.
+The United States has also benefitted from stronger trade ties.
+Over the last 10 years, U.S. exports to Vietnam increased by 330%, the best performance from our top 50 export markets.
+This country of over 93 million consumers with a positive view towards the United States exhibits the demographics needed for continuous growth over the next twenty years, and it is a rising star among Asia’s bustling economies.
+Previously, U.S. firms were slow to take advantage of the growing opportunities that Vietnam presents; however, U.S. firms are increasingly looking towards this market as a key component to their growth strategies in Asia.
 This Country Commercial Guide is intended to introduce U.S. exporters to doing business in Vietnam and provide the foundation necessary for a firm to take the initial steps needed to pursue business here.

 - Strong GDP growth expected to continue for medium term.

 - Large population of over 93 million consumers.

 - Political stability in a region known for its uncertainty.